Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 Idikkula Mathew& Ramakrishna Thummala

-Today, more than 50% of students at NIT are girls.
-However, back in our 72-76 batch (civil, mechanical, electrical), there were only four girls studying.
-In the Civil Engineering batch, we had three (Leela, Thankamani, Rajitha), and in Electrical Engineering, there was Pushpa.Mrs Leela retired as a principal from Govt Engineering College Kannur after serving in various Engineering colleges in Kerala, including Thiruvananthapuram Engineering College.Mrs Thankamani retired as an Executive engineer from the Irrigation Department and now resides in Perumbavoor.
-Mrs.Pushpa returned to Kerala after a long tenure in the U.S. and now works as a professor in an engineering college here.Rajitha was already married when she joined REC.She discontinued due to some personal problems and could not complete the course.
-But she is one who always arttend our meetings without any failure .We are greatly indebted to RAJITHA for her love to us, her batchmates
+Today, more than 50% of students at NIT(Erstwhile REC) are girls.
+However, back in our 72-76 batch,we had only three branches (Civil, Mechanical, Electrical)and there were only four girls studying in the entire college.
+In the Civil Engineering batch, we had three girls (Leela, Thankamani, Rajithakumari), and in Electrical Engineering, there was Pushpa.Mrs Leela retired as a principal from Govt Engineering College Kannur after serving in various Engineering colleges in Kerala, including Thiruvananthapuram Engineering College.Mrs Thankamani retired as an Executive engineer from the Irrigation Department and now resides in Perumbavoor.
+Mrs.Pushpa returned to Kerala after a long tenure in the U.S, and now works as a professor in an Engineering college near Aluva.Mrs Rajitha was already married when she joined REC.She discontinued the studies due to some personal problems and could not complete the course.
+But she is the one who always attended our meetings without any failure during these years .We are greatly indebted to Mrs Rajithakumari for her immence love to us, her batchmates.

 "A group of spouses."